-Ground Run-up Enclosure (GRE) Facility
+Ground Run-up Enclosure (GRE) Facility (Completed)

 As a good community neighbour, PortsToronto has continuously been working to minimize operational impacts of the airport.
 As such, the construction of a Ground Run-up Enclosure (GRE) to dampen aircraft engine run-up noise is part of PortsToronto's key infrastructure and capital improvements at Billy Bishop Toronto City Airport.
 The facility will be designed and constructed as a part of the Airfield Rehabilitation Program.

 While required and regulated as part of standard aircraft maintenance, engine run-ups can be a disturbance to the community as testing is often done at high power.
 A Ground Run-up Enclosure (GRE) is a three-sided, open top facility, able to accommodate an aircraft while maintenance mechanics conduct high power engine run-up inspections.
 Acoustically and aerodynamically designed, a GRE can dramatically dampen the acoustic impact from engine run-ups.The GRE facility is enclosed on three sides and consists of a 14m high north wall, an 11m high south wall and an east wall that transitions from 14m to 11m.
 The steel framed structure is fully lined with acoustic panels designed specifically for the purpose of absorbing engine sound and reducing noise on the surrounding community.
 The facility will be constructed on the southwest side of the airfield (south of Runway 06-24), near the location where current engine run-ups are being performed.